 -

 Later Stages & Maintenance (3+ months): Focus on integrating pelvic health into your ongoing lifestyle.
 Incorporate regular exercise, maintain a healthy diet, and manage stress effectively.
 Your reset routine can then become more focused on preventative maintenance and addressing any emerging issues.
 Regular self-assessment remains vital.
+This long-term approach is key to sustainable pelvic wellbeing; consider incorporating these routines into daily prevention strategies.

 Addressing Common Challenges During Resets